LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

 * I am going to import all the data I need into a folder called 'data' and add it to my respository so the data is always there when I need to access it in my gui.

 * Terms and Service window now works and pops up when you first start the application and doesn't pop up again once you agree to it.

+* I used the .bind feature to make it so when button 1 is clicked over one of the pictures it opens up the stats for that respective picture.